 - Home remedies such as Manuka honey and apple cider vinegar

 - Portable wedge pillow (inflatable)

 - Snacks, as already mentioned in Tip #2

 - As a last resort, antacid tablets or liquids

-This may seem like a lot of preparation to prepare for a vacation or business trip it will make your experience better and therefore well worth the additional effort.
+This may seem like a lot of preparation for a vacation or business trip.
+However, it will improve your experience and be well worth the additional effort.